-- The building was a single storey shed constructed in 2002. - The buildings use, at the time of the survey is storage shed.
+- The building was a three storey construction built circa 1992. - The building was in use, at the time of the survey as a Research Facility.

 Figure 1 Site Location

 1.2 Survey Strategy

 Asbestos material surveys are undertaken considering a risk management approach, in accordance with best practice.
 The survey was conducted in a manner which conforms with the Work Health and Safety Regulations 2011(QLD) and WHS Code of Practice How to Safety Remove Asbestos 2011.